lincolnloop/goodconf/README.rst

 attributes which are ``Value`` instances.
 They can be initialized with the following keyword args:

 * ``default`` Default value if none is provided.
-* ``required`` Loading a config will fail if a value is not provided.
-  Defaults to True if no default is provided otherwise False.
+If left unset, loading a config that fails to provide this value will raise accept ``RequiredValueMissing`` exception.
 * ``initial`` Initial value to use when generating a config
 * ``cast_as``  Python type to cast variable as.
 Defaults to type of default (if provided) or str.